 The following are the minimum criteria used by the Graduate School and the School of Speech-Language Pathology and Audiology in processing admission applications.
 It is not unusual for many more qualified individuals to apply than can be admitted to the program; therefore, meeting these requirements does not guarantee that an applicant will be admitted to the program.

 Students with a minimum GPA of 2.75 or above, or 3.00 or better for the last two years (64 semester hours or equivalent), and a 3.0 in-field GPA will be considered for the speech-language pathology program.
 Admission is competitive.

 Applicants to the program must possess a bachelor's degree in speech-language pathology or complete a post-baccalaureate sequence of courses in speech-language pathology and audiology from an accredited university.
-The CSDCAS application, which includes the letters of recommendation, a resume, and a statement of purpose all submitted through CSDCAS,, and GRE scores are required of all applicants.
+The CSDCAS application, which includes the letters of recommendation, resume, essay, transcripts, and GRE scores, is required of all applicants.
 Applicants must also demonstrate competency in oral and written communication and language.

 Average scores of students admitted to the Graduate Program in 2019 were: